BJ's Wholesale Announces 9% Year-over-Year Growth in Q2 Membership Fee Revenue, Reaching $123.3 Million

 About BJ

 BJ’s Wholesale Club Holdings, Inc. is an operator of membership warehouse clubs concentrated primarily on the eastern half of the United States.
-The Company provides a wide assortment of fresh foods, produce, a full-service deli, fresh bakery, household essentials and gas.
+It provides an assortment of fresh foods, produce, a full-service deli, fresh bakery, household essentials and gas.
 It also offers technology, home decor, apparel, seasonal items, among others.
 It groups its merchandise offerings into two divisions: perishables, grocery and sundries, and general merchandise and services.
-Perishables, grocery, and sundries consist of meat, produce, dairy, deli and frozen products, packaged foods, beverages, detergents, disinfectants, paper products, beauty care, adult and baby care, and pet foods.
+Perishables, grocery, and sundries consist of meat, produce, dairy, bakery, deli and frozen products, packaged foods, beverages, household goods and household cleaning products, beauty care, adult and baby care and pet foods.
 General merchandise and services consist of electronics, apparel, seasonal goods, small appliances, televisions, furniture, optical, tires and third-party gift cards.
 It offers specialty services, such as full-service optical centers, tire installation services, a propane tank filling service, and others.

 About the author